Odin-SMR/hermod/Documentation/odin.hermod.rst

 Maui configuration
 ------------------

-The main configuration file can be found on torque_host (``morion.rss.chalmers.se``).
+The main configuration file can be found on torquehost (``morion.rss.chalmers.se``).

          /usr/local/maui/maui.cfg